Junayed-Bin-Karim/Library-Management-System-Python-Tkinter/README.md

 Password: (empty)

 Note: For production, create a dedicated user with proper permissions.
 Update the connectdb() function in the Python script if your credentials differ.

 Table Creation:
-When you run the app, it will automatically create required tables:
+When you run the app, it will automatically create the required tables:

 Login